 Example: âAs a project manager, I want to assign tasks to multiple team members at once so that I can save time setting up new projects.â

-After each user story, list the functional requirements and acceptance criteria.
+After each user story, list functional requirements and acceptance criteria.
 That removes confusion and ensures developers know exactly what to build.

 Assumptions and Out-of-Scope Items